hanabi/hanabi.github.io/README.md

 * Generally speaking, it is a bad situation when someone's hand gets fully clued.
 This is also known as being "locked", and it should be avoided if possible.
 However, sometimes it cannot be helped, like if the player draws three 5s in a row.
 * A person with a fully clued hand may give a low value clue because they are not sure that they can play anything (and they can't discard because their hand is fully clued).
 Do NOT read too closely into any clues given during this state.
 * If your team is out of clues and someone's hand is fully clued, then you HAVE to discard to generate a clue for them.
 Similarly, if there is only 1 clue left, you cannot steal it from them.
-* If the fully clued player has a playable card but they do not know that they can play it yet, one interesting way to signal this information is to deliberately not discard or to steal the last clue, which will leave them at 0 clues.
-For example, from the perspective of the fully clued player: "Darn, why would Bob steal the last clue like that?
-Now I have to discard one of these critical clued cards!
-Hold on - it must mean that the my unknown 2 is actually playable!"
 * Explicitly, while in a locked hand, a player can do the following "bad" clues that are also allowed while in double discard situations:
   * Tempo clues
   * Cluing off-chop 5s